freesewing/freesewing/markdown/org/docs/designs/waralee/instructions/en.md

 - If your fabric is delicate, add interfacing to the wrong side of the pants above the waist band line. (red)
 - Fold the seam allowance in, and then fold along the waist band line. (red)
-- Insert one of the strings you made in the previous step on each side.
+- Insert one of the straps you made in the previous step on each side.
-- Sew along the waist band line, and add some additional stitching to make sure those strings are attached well. (blue)
+- Sew along the waist band line, and add some additional stitching to make sure those straps are attached well. (blue)

 <Warning>

-##### Secure the strings well
+##### Secure the straps well

-The strings keep your pants up, so having that stitching fail will result in awkward moments.
+The straps keep your pants up, so having that stitching fail will result in awkward moments.

 </Warning>